A Complete Guide To Chase Business & Personal Credit Cards

 Chase Sapphire Preferred

-The Chase Sapphire Preferred card is a personal travel rewards card from Chase.
-You’ll get 2 points for every dollar spent on travel and dining and one point per dollar on everything else.
+Chase Sapphire Preferred is a personal travel rewards card from Chase.
+You’ll get two points for every dollar spent on travel and dining and one point per dollar on everything else.

 When you redeem your points for Ultimate Rewards portal purchases, your points will be worth 1.25 cents apiece.
-The card carries a $95 annual fee, waived for the first year.
+The card carries a $95 annual fee, which gets waived for the first year.

 10) Chase Sapphire Reserve

 Want a high-end travel card with great perks and high points-earning potential?
 Don’t mind paying a huge annual fee of $550 a year?
 Chase’s exclusive Sapphire Reserve may be right up your alley.

 With the Sapphire Reserve, not only will you earn three points per dollar spent on travel and dining (as opposed to two with the Sapphire Preferred), but your point value (when redeemed through the Ultimate Rewards portal) will be 1.5 cents apiece.
 Plus, you’ll get some great luxury perks, such as a $300 annual travel credit, a fee credit for Global Entry or TSA PreCheck, and Priority Pass Select lounge access.